axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-image-from-scratch.md

  - xterm
  - sendmail-cf

+I copied the JDK7/JDK8 installations, particularly the current sapjvm_8 VM, from an existing SL instance to /opt (using scp).

-In order to be able to connect to AWS DocumentDB instances, the corresponding certificate must be installed into the JVM's certificate store:
+In order to be able to connect to AWS DocumentDB instances, the corresponding certificate must be installed into the JVM's certificate store (2 separate commands):

 ```
    wget -O /tmp/rds.pem https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem